akeaswaran/cfc-bugs/README.md

 ### What if I have a feature request, not a bug report?

-~~We have a separate place for feature requests (for organization), check out https://apolloapp.io/feature-requests~~

 TBA.

 ### Can I participate in discussions here?